 How and where do I get a flu vaccine?

 The flu vaccine is widely available at Mass General and in your community.
 Please call your primary care physician's office to see if they have vaccine and the best time to come in for a flu shot.
-Patients may also visit the centralized walk-in clinic to be vaccinated.
+Patients may also visit the centralized clinic to be vaccinated.
+Scheduling your flu vaccine appointment through Patient Gateway is strongly encouraged.

 If you live outside of Boston, your health center or primary care practice may be have flu shot clinics.
 Flu shots are offered at many community locations including: